 - "Citations may be paraphrased or directly quoted" (Hamilton, 2014, p.
-1). - Use quotes.
-Note author's last name, date, page number. (list n.d. if no date is listed).
+1). - Using quotes: Note author's last name, date, page number. (list n.d. if no date is listed). - It's generally redundant to write the name of the author and article, and THEN additionally add a citation.